levoai/docs/docs/api-observability/install-guide/install-sensor/azure-api-management.md

 Copy the contents of the `policy.xml` file in the [levoai/azure-apim-policy](https://github.com/levoai/azure-apim-policy) repository on GitHub and paste it into the policy editor.

 Ensure that the policy is added at the [API Scope](https://learn.microsoft.com/en-us/azure/api-management/set-edit-policies?tabs=editor#api-scope).

+## Logs-based Instrumentation

+You may also use Azure API Management Logs to instrument your APIs.
+Visit the [Log Parser](/api-observability/install-guide/install-sensor/log-parser) page for more details.